 Yes.
 There is a Medical Humanities minor that is open to any honors-eligible student enrolled at OU.
 This way, all high-achieving students at the university may enrich their understanding of social, cultural, ethical, political, economic, and spiritual dimensions of health, disease, and medicine.
 Through the MH minor, you can enjoy all of the curricular aspects of the MHSP.

-On average we receive 125-150 applications per year.
-We invite approximately 15 to campus for interviews.
+On average we receive ~150 applications per year.
+We invite approximately 15 to 20 applicants for interviews (all interviews currently being conducted via ZOOM due to the threat of coronavirus).

 Of the students invited to interview for the MHSP, between 5 and 8 students are accepted into the program.